In this article series, I’ll review the tools and options to connect to an MS SQL server on macOS.

 Replace “ODBC Driver 13 for SQL Server” with the content you copied in the square brackets.
 Also, write your SQL server address instead of “YourSQLServerAddress“.
 Save the file and exit Nano editor.

-Now, enter the following command in terminal and enter your password:
+Now, enter the following command in the terminal and enter your password:

 sudo odbcinst -i -s -f ~/tempfile -l